neuron-team/vscode-ipe/README.md

 This extension makes available several commands starting with `IPE:` to control the behaviour.

 To get started, run the `Show output pane` command.
+This will ask for the address and token of a running Jupyter notebook, so make sure you have this info ready.

-To add a card, run `Add output card`.
+To add a card, select some Python code and run the `Send code to output` command.

 ## Requirements